Easy Kelp Noodle Salad with Peanut Sauce

 Garnish & Serve

-• Sprinkle with sesame seeds, extra green onions, and cilantro.
-Serve immediately or refrigerate for 30 minutes for better combination of flavors.
+• Sprinkle with sesame seeds, cilantro, and mint.
+Serve immediately.
 This refreshing dish makes the perfect salad for warmer months.

 Keyword gluten free kelp noodle salad, kelp noodle salad